The Problem - Dynegy's Coal Ash Is In the Middle Fork's Floodplain

 Recreation and Historic Importance

 The river system also provides the benefits of a strong recreation economy to Vermilion County.
 Kickapoo State Park, Kennekuk County Park, and the Middle Fork State Fish and Wildlife Area stand as key destinations for local residents and visitors, enjoyed for canoeing, kayaking and tubing; wildlife viewing; photography; hunting; angling; hiking; and horseback riding.
-Kickapoo Landing, located in the Kickapoo State Park, puts over 10,000 people on the Middle Fork River in canoes, kayaks and tubes each year.
+Kickapoo Adventures, located in Kickapoo State Park, puts over 10,000 people on the Middle Fork River in canoes, kayaks and tubes each year.

 A Source of Food